-The quick mask mode button can be found on the bottom left hand side of the tools palette under the color wells.
+Quick mask mode can be found under the Select ▸ Quick Mask menu item.
 Quick mask mode is an additional way of making selections in Acorn, and can be combined with other selection tools such as the magic wand to refine a selection.
-You can use the brush, eraser, and even filters when quick mask mode is enabled.
+You can use the paint tool, eraser, and even filters when quick mask mode is enabled.

 When you enter quick mask mode, it helps to think of your selection as a virtual layer which happens to be either red tinted or clear.
 Painting with the color white in quick mask mode removes the tinted color overlay.
 Painting with black restores the color overlay.
 Anywhere you paint with white is where your selection will be, and when you exit quick mask mode the clear overlay (which you painted with white) will change into a standard selection.
 Toggle with keyboard shortcut 'q' to view your selections within and outside of quick mask.

-Select the brush tool and set the color to white in the foreground color well.
+Select the paint tool.
+The color should already be set to white in the tools palette color well.
 Make sure the opacity of the brush is 100% and set the brush size smaller than the area you want to select.
 Use a heavy solid brush such as "brushy" or "painting 2" and brush over the area of the image you want to select.
 The quick mask color overlay will appear to be removed from the areas you brush with the color white.
-It's okay if you make mistakes, you can always Edit ▸ Undo (⌘Z), or switch your brush color to black and brush over the mistake to remove it.
+It's okay if you make mistakes, you can always Edit ▸ Undo (⌘Z), or switch your brush color to black (keyboard shortcut ‘x’ and paint over the mistake to remove it.

 Go back into quick mask mode to tidy up your selection as needed.
 You will probably need to zoom in and use smaller brush sizes to get the edges of your selection tight.
 You can also do some of your work with quick mask, then turn quick mask off and go into other selection tools such as magic wand to get things perfect.
 Or vice versa, start your work with the magic wand tool then switch to quick mask.